 Among the ancient Kapampangans, Lakandanum was known as the water god depicted as a serpent-like mermaid (naga).
-Before the Spaniards arrived, they would often throw livestock to the river as a peace offering for Lakandanum.
+Before the Spaniards arrived, they often threw livestock into the river as a peace offering for Lakandanum.
 Failure to do so resulted in long periods of drought.

-Every year during the dry season, the natives would make sacrifices for the water god to give them rain.
+Every year during the dry season, the natives would sacrifice for the water god to give them rain.
 And when the rain started pouring, they would take it as a cue that Lakandanum had returned, and everyone would be in a festive mood.

-In fact, the old Kapampangan new year called Bayung Danum (literally means “new water”) started as a celebration in honor of Lakandanum.
-When Christianity came into the picture, it was converted into the feast of St. John in Pampanga and feast of St. Peter in other areas.
+The old Kapampangan new year, called Bayung Danum (“new water”), started as a celebration in honor of Lakandanum.
+When Christianity came into the picture, it was converted into the feast of St. John in Pampanga and the feast of St. Peter in other areas.

 Ulilang Kaluluwa wanted the earth and the rest of the universe for himself.
-Therefore, when he learned of Bathala who was eyeing for the same stuff, he decided to fight.
+Therefore, he decided to fight when he learned of Bathala, who was eyeing the same stuff.
 After days of non-stop battle, Bathala became the last man standing.
 The lifeless body of Ulilang Kaluluwa was subsequently burned.

 A few years later, Bathala and Galang Kaluluwa met.
-The two became friends, with Bathala even inviting the latter to stay in his kingdom.
+The two became friends, with Bathala inviting the latter to stay in his kingdom.
 But the life of Galang Kaluluwa was cut short by an illness.
-Upon his friend’s request, Bathala buried the body at exactly the same spot where Ulilang Kaluluwa was previously burned.
+Upon his friend’s request, Bathala buried the body precisely where Ulilang Kaluluwa was previously burned.

 Soon, a mysterious tree grew from the grave.
 Its fruit and wing-like leaves reminded Bathala of his departed friend, while the hard, unattractive trunk had the same qualities as the evil Ulilang Kaluluwa.

-The tree, as it turned out, is the “tree of life” we greatly value today- the coconut.
+As it turned out, the tree is the “tree of life” we greatly value today- the coconut.

-Such was the importance of the coconut tree that when Bathala decided to create the first man and woman, he built a house for them using its trunk and leaves.
+The importance of the coconut tree was so that when Bathala decided to create the first man and woman, he built a house for them using coconut trunks and leaves.
 As for their daily sustenance, the coconut’s juice and its succulent white meat proved to be nourishing.